Hannalysis/winds-of-change/README.md

   <img align = "center" src="/readme-images/locations-seeded-sql-scaled.PNG" alt="pgadmin-location-data-select-all-501-entries">
 </p>

-⚠️ <i>Note: Unfortunately due to the file size of the wind-data, the csvs are not available inside the repo at present</i>
+⚠️ <i>Note: Due to the file size of the wind-data, that csv (and the raw files) are not available inside the repo at present</i>

 ## Future Milestones